learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 ## Conclusion

-Web Programming is creating documents with HTML, styling/positioning the documents' content with CSS, and updating that content and servers based on events using JavaScript.
-We can break down the JavaScript part of web programming into three pillars that involve working with the DOM, JavaScript eventing and communication with the server.
+Web Programming consists of creating documents with HTML, styling/positioning the documents' content with CSS, and using JavaScript to respond to events.
+We can break down the JavaScript part of web programming into three "pillars": recognizing events, updating the DOM, and informing the server.
 Now that we've seen how these pillars are connected in the abstract, we are ready to dive into seeing how they work together in detail.